ClickCease

 Common Operations:

-Google Cloud Functions is a serverless compute service that lets you run event-driven functions.
+Google Cloud Functions: Google Cloud Functions is a serverless compute service that lets you run event-driven functions.
 It is ideal for short-lived, stateless functions triggered by events such as HTTP requests, pub/sub messages, or file changes.
+Key Concepts:

 Common Operations: